ycabossioras/ycabossioras.github.io/_pages/about.md

         I am a 6th year Ph.D. candidate in Finance at NYU Stern and a Normalien from the École Normale Supérieure Paris-Saclay.<br>
         <!-- I hold a M.Sc. in Economics from Paris School of Economics and a B.Sc. in Economics from Université Paris 1 Panthéon-Sorbonne. -->
         <br>
         I study small-business lending using administrative credit data.
-More broadly, my research focuses on the effect of credit market imperfections on firm financing conditions and their real outcomes.<br>
+More broadly, my research focuses on the effect of credit market imperfections on firms' access to credit and their real outcomes.<br>
         <br>
         <b>I will be on the 2024-2025 job market.</b><br>
         <br>